-By its plain terms, the tax mandate is breathtakingly broad.
-As the U.S. District Court for the Southern District of Ohio recently noted in its order enjoining enforcement of the tax mandate against Ohio, "[b]ased on the Tax Mandate's language, the Secretary could deem essentially any reduction in the rate of any one or more state taxes-even if other tax rates were increased-to be a 'change in [tax] laws' that results in an 'indirect[] offset [of] a reduction in [Ohio's] net tax revenues."
-Ohio, 2021 WL 2712220, at 15 (alterations and emphasis in original)
+By its terms, the tax mandate is breathtakingly broad.
+Courts routinely recognize that statutory definitions covering "direct and indirect" activity are exceedingly broad.
+See, e.g., Billy F. Hawk, Jr., GST Non-Exempt Marital Tr. v.
+Commissioner, 924 F.3d 821, 827 (6th Cir.
+2019); Meoli v.
+Huntington Nat'l Bank, 848 F.3d 716, 728 n.6 (6th Cir.
+2017); In re Fair Fin.
+Co., 834 F.3d 651, 666 (6th Cir.
+2016).
+And courts ordinarily "will not read the statute to render [a] modifier superfluous."
+Mertens v.
+Hewitt Assocs., 508 U.S. 248, 258 (1993).
+As the U.S. District Court for the Southern District of Ohio noted earlier this month in its order enjoining enforcement of the tax mandate against Ohio, "[b]ased on the Tax Mandate's language, the Secretary could deem essentially any reduction in the rate of any one or more state taxes-even if other tax rates were increased-to be a 'change in [tax] laws' that results in an "indirect[] offset [of] a reduction in [Ohio's] net tax revenues.""
+Ohio v.
+Yellen, F.Supp.3d , 2021 WL 2712220, at 14 (S.D.
+Ohio July 1, 2021) (alterations and emphasis in original) (citation omitted).

-(citation omitted).
-By prohibiting funds from "indirectly" offsetting a decrease in state revenue, the provision appears to reach any action that effects a reduction in rate, rebate, deduction, or credit, regardless of whether any federal funds were used to finance that tax measure.
-It also appears to preclude any state official from adopting any pro-taxpayer interpretation of a disputed provision.
-The mandate even goes so far as to forbid a State to delay the imposition of a tax or tax increase, even as a hardship allowance for the pandemic's crippling financial consequences.
+By its terms, the tax mandate would also appear to preclude any state revenue official from adopting any pro-taxpayer interpretation of a disputed provision.
+The prohibition even goes so far as to forbid a State to delay the imposition of a tax or tax increase, even as a hardship allowance for the crippling financial consequences of the pandemic.

-To be sure, Treasury purported to limit the scope of the tax mandate by promulgating an interim final rule that allows States to replace revenue reductions with spending cuts in "areas not being replaced by" ARPA money.
-86 Fed.
+To be sure, Treasury has purported to limit the scope of the tax mandate, including by allowing States to replace revenue reductions with spending cuts in "areas not being replaced by" ARPA money.
+Coronavirus State and Local Fiscal Recovery Funds, 86 Fed.
 Reg. at 26,808.
-But setting aside whether Treasury can cure constitutional infirmities in the statute, see Texas.Br.22-27, it is hard to see how Treasury's interpretation can be squared with ARPA's plain text-not to mention the fungible nature of money.
-In all events, the interim rule ultimately creates more problems than it solves.
-Among other things, the rule dictates that States may not decrease their net tax revenues relative to their revenues in 2019-a baseline that implicitly locks in policy choices of past legislatures and governors all the way through 2024.
-The rule also requires States to provide a detailed accounting of their tax measures to ensure compliance with the mandate.
-That level of micromanaging a core sovereign function is unprecedented and extreme.
-See Ohio, 2021 WL 2712220, at 19.
+But setting aside whether Treasury can cure constitutional infirmities in the statute, see Pltfs.'
+Mot. for Summ.
+J. 7, it is hard to see how Treasury's interpretation can be squared with ARPA's plain text (not to mention the fungible nature of money).
+And the interim rule ultimately creates more problems than it solves.
+Among other things, the rule dictates that States may not decrease their net tax revenues relative to their revenues in 2019-a baselines the agency imposes all the way through 2024.
+And the rule requires the States to provide a detailed accounting of their tax measures to ensure compliance with the mandate.
+That level of micromanaging a core sovereign function is unprecedented in the extreme.
 The only proper judicial course is to enjoin the provision.